googleanalytics/autotrack/README.md

   </tr>
 </table>

-**Note:** autotrack is maintained by the Google Analytics developer relations team and is primarily intended for a developer audience.
+**Disclaimer:** autotrack is maintained by the Google Analytics developer relations team and is primarily intended for a developer audience.
 It is not an official Google Analytics product and does not qualify for Google Analytics premium support.
 Developers who choose to use this library are responsible for ensuring that their implementation meets the requirements of the [Google Analytics Terms of Service](https://www.google.com/analytics/terms/us.html) and the legal obligations of their respective country.

 ## Usage